A Ring in the Heart of Persia

 “A ring in the heart of Persia” is a classic, ring-shaped journey in the heart of Persia, during which you will follow the traces of the civilization of ancient Persia through the most beautiful cities in the country.
 After visiting Tehran, the modern capital of Iran, the journey continues to Kashan, Yazd and Isfahan, the most fascinating cities of Iran located in the center of the country whose peculiarity is their desert area.

-Few places in the world are able to offer us the opportunity to be in contact with the followers of Zartosht, known as Zarathustra: the prophet of the Zoroastrians, 15 centuries before the birth of Jesus Christ, founded the first monotheistic religion.
-In Iran religious culture is a relevant point, there is a metamorphosis between the cult of Zoroastrianism and Shiite Islam.
-The procedure of religious changes arouses keen interest since even today during your journey to Iran you can visit some places of worship of the great religions of the world such as: the Fire Temple in Yazd, the Nasir-ol-Molk Mosque in Shiraz and the Vank Cathedral in Isfahan.
+Few places in the world are able to offer us the opportunity to be in contact with the followers of Zarathustra, the prophet of the Zoroastrians who 15 centuries before the birth of Jesus Christ founded the first monotheistic religion.
+In Iran, religious culture is a relevant point in such a way that there is a metamorphosis between the cult of Zoroastrianism and Shiite Islam.
+The procedure of religious changes arouses a great interest since even today on your trip to Iran you can visit some places of worship of the great religions of the world such as: the Fire Temple in Yazd, the Nasir-ol-Molk Mosque in Shiraz and the Vank Cathedral in Isfahan.

 |DEPARTURE/RETURN LOCATION||IKA International Airport|

 |DEPARTURE TIME||Please arrive at least 3 hours before the flight.|

 1° Day, Homeland - Tehran

 Departure by scheduled flight to the capital of Iran, Tehran, located at the foot of Mount Alborz.
 Welcome and greetings by SITO TRAVEL’s tour guide at the airport.
 Transfer to hotel and check-in.